RafatH0ssain/Lumen-Gallery/README.md

   query (Style > Subject > Classification, expressed as Elasticsearch boosts in `src/lib/aic.js`), and reverts to explore once the batch scrolls past untapped
-- **Lightbox** — single tap (or `Enter`) opens the work at AIC's maximum IIIF resolution
+- **Zoomable lightbox** — single tap (or `Enter`) opens the work at AIC's maximum IIIF resolution; a self-contained gesture engine (`src/hooks/usePinchZoom.js`) drives pinch, drag-to-pan, double-tap and scroll-wheel zoom off raw pointer events, so the picture stays pinned under your fingers instead of drifting off a scroll-snap page
 - **Docent notes** — one Pages Function proxies OpenAI as a text stream;
-  KV write-through means each artwork is described exactly once, ever
+  KV write-through means each artwork is described exactly once, ever.
+The note unfolds inside the wall label itself, set off by a hard rule
+- **De Stijl wall labels** — each placard is a printed block: paper stock, a black keyline, a thick colour edge, a solid offset shadow and a stamped catalogue number
 - **Ambient light** — each artwork's LQIP, blurred wall-wide behind it
 - **Performance** — Lighthouse a11y 100 / CLS 0: the first search request is
   fired from an inline `<head>` script before the bundle arrives, the LCP